piyushhh00/CodeAlpha_HangmanGame/README.md

 ## Acknowledgements

-This game was created as a programming exercise to demonstrate basic programming concepts in both web development and Python programming.
+This game was created as a programming exercise to demonstrate basic programming concepts in Python programming.